-For more information about scaling out your deployment to multiple Managed Servers and multiple hosts such as in a typical production environment, see Understanding the Business Intelligence Enterprise Deployment Topology in Oracle Fusion Middleware Enterprise Deployment Guide for Oracle Business Intelligence.
+See Understanding the Business Intelligence Enterprise Deployment Topology in Enterprise Deployment Guide for Oracle Business Intelligence.

 1.2 Using the Standard Installation Topology as a Starting Point

 The standard installation topology is a flexible topology that you can use as a starting point in production environments.